Skip to content

 git rebase origin/main

-Or if you’re using a fork:
+If you’re working from a fork:

 Terminal window